Social media is giving us trypophobia

 Understanding satire — or even just knowing whether a piece of content has any kind of intrinsic value at all vs been purely worthless algorithmically groomed junk?
 Frankly speaking, I wouldn’t hold my breath waiting for the robot that can do that.

 Especially not when — across the spectrum — people are crying out for tech firms to show more humanity.
-And tech firms are still trying to give us more AI.Featured Image: Bryce Durbin/TechCrunch
+And tech firms are still trying to force-feed us more AI.Featured Image: Bryce Durbin/TechCrunch

 0